Jameis Winston: 2020 season

 On April 28, 2020, Winston signed a one-year contract with the Saints.
 His contract had a value of $1.1 million including his base salary of $952,000 and a signing bonus of $148,000 with a possible $3.4 million in incentives.

 Winston made his first appearance of the 2020 season in Week 9 against his former team the Buccaneers on Sunday Night Football in relief of Drew Brees.
 Winston passed for 12 yards as the Saints beat the Bucs 38–3.
 In Week 10 against the 49ers, Winston came in the second half after Brees left the game with a rib injury.
 Winston completed 6 of 10 passes for 63 yards as the Saints won 27–13.
 He was placed on the reserve/COVID-19 list by the team on December 20, 2020, and activated four days later.

-In the Divisional Round of the playoffs against the Tampa Bay Buccaneers, Winston only appearance in the game was when he went into the lineup for a trick play and threw a 56-yard touchdown pass to Tre'Quan Smith during the 30–20 loss.
+In the Divisional Round of the playoffs against the Tampa Bay Buccaneers, Winston’s only appearance in the game was when he went into the lineup for a trick play and threw a 56-yard touchdown pass to Tre'Quan Smith during the 30–20 loss.
 The Buccaneers would eventually win Super Bowl LV.
-This has so far been Winston's only playoff game.

 2021 season

 Winston playing against the Washington Football Team in 2021.

 On March 15, 2021, the day after Drew Brees announced his retirement, Winston re-signed with the Saints on a one-year deal worth $12 million.
 On August 27, 2021, Winston was named the starting quarterback for the Saints over Taysom Hill.
 Making his first start for the Saints against the Green Bay Packers, Winston threw for 147 yards and five touchdowns as the Saints won 38–3.
-The following week against the Panthers with multiple starters injured and seven coaches sidelined due to COVID-19 Winston threw for 111 yards and 2 interceptions with no touchdowns in the 26–7 loss.
-During week 5 against the Washington Football Team Winston and the Saints overcame two early turnovers to beat Washington 33–22 while throwing for 279 yards, four touchdowns, and one interception, along with a fumble.
+The following week against the Panthers, with multiple starters injured and seven coaches sidelined due to COVID-19, Winston threw for 111 yards and 2 interceptions with no touchdowns in the 26–7 loss.
+During Week 5 against the Washington Football Team, Winston and the Saints overcame two early turnovers to beat Washington 33–22, while throwing for 279 yards, four touchdowns, and one interception, along with a fumble.

 In Week 8 against the Buccaneers, Winston had to leave the game in the second quarter due to a knee injury after being horse-collar tackled by Tampa Bay linebacker Devin White.
 He would be replaced by Trevor Siemian, who went on to win the game, 36–27.
 The next day, it was revealed that Winston had suffered a torn ACL and had MCL damage, ending his season.